SO(4,1) Yang-Mills theory of quantum gravity: Conclusion

+I have shown that the Yang-Mills theory agrees with all of general relativity's predictions for N-body motion, while I have given strong evidence that it can also do so on the cosmological stage.
+Thus, it is not possible to say that Yang-Mills theory cannot replace general relativity given current data.
+Further data is needed to make that determination.
+The Yang-Mills theory, however, is compelling because, unlike general relativity, it is a renormalizable quantum theory of gravity.
+In addition, it does not couple to vacuum energy, an unobserved prediction of general relativity.
+Unlike leading theories, it also requires no significant additional physical assumptions other than the de Sitter group symmetry in a Yang-Mills formalism---a formalism that is well established as explaining all other forces.

-The most important prediction, and the reason why this paper is more than a theoretical exercise, is the prediction of the accelerating expansion of the universe from the de Sitter group.
-Although only qualitative here, it has the potential to be a quantitative prediction with additional data to constrain the current conditions of the universe within the context of this theory, particularly values of $b_0$ and $c_0$.
+The most important prediction beyond general relativity, and what makes the Yang-Mills theory even more interesting besides its renormalizability, is the prediction of the accelerating expansion of the universe from the de Sitter group.
+While the de Sitter solution to the Einstein Field equations is an {\em ad hoc} solution to accelerating expansion, the Yang-Mills theory is built on the de Sitter group from the ground up and thus explains accelerating expansion as an outgrowth of quantum symmetry.
+Although qualitative, it has the potential to be a quantitative prediction with additional data to constrain the current conditions of the universe within the context of this theory, particularly values of $b_0$ and $c_0$.
 Further confirmations may be obtained from detection of gravitational waves, observations of supermassive objects such as black holes, and additional cosmological measurements.
-Additional numerical studies are required to determine how Big Bang Nucleosynthesis observations fit the theory.